alexey-lysiuk/slade-macos-build/README.md

 ### How to build
 There are two methods of building **SLADE**:

-1. _Using provided Xcode project:_
+1. _From Xcode:_
-Execute `xcode.sh` script to clone the main repository and to start Xcode with the corresponding project opened.
+Execute `xcode.sh` script to start Xcode with the project opened.
 Now you can compile and debug **SLADE** like any other OS X application.
-The downside of this method is it may fail if source files were added or removed from the main **SLADE** repository.
-In this case, use the CMake-based method.
-2. _Using CMake:_
+2. _From command line:_
-Execute `build.sh` script to clone the main repository and to build **SLADE**.
-The application bundle is located inside `build` directory.
+Execute `build.sh` script to build **SLADE**.
+The application bundle will be created inside `build/Release` directory.

 In both cases the main repository is cloned into **SLADE** directory.
 This happened only once during the first run of the script.
 You will need to pull changes by hand after that.
-Also, you can switch to a branch other than **master** and run the corresponding script again.

 It's possible to create a Disk Image `*.dmg` file, suitable for making redistributable builds.
 Execute `make_dmg.sh` script to generate it.

 You can build and create a Disk Image at an arbitrary Git tag by specifying its name as a command line parameter for `xcode.sh` and `make_dmg.sh` scripts.
+Also, you can switch to a branch other than **master** and run the corresponding script again.